rio14/Image_segregation_app/README.md

 5) Face embedding is then normalized using Normalized class of scikit learn
 6) The label associated with the image (target variable) is converted to integers using Labelencoder class in scikit-learn.7) Normalized face embedding and associated target variable is used as in input for training of the model

-# For segregating images following steps are performed on The images from the folder containing images of person X along other images:
+# For segregating images following steps are performed on the images from the folder containing images of person X along with other images:

 1) A single image is first converted into normalized embedding2) Trained model is used to predict the label of the image3) If the predicted class belongs to person X then, that image is stored in the "Output Directory"
 4) The function loops over all the images in the folder and stores all the images having person X in the output folder.